SignorelliDenis/EXO-Tenant-to-tenant-migration/README.md

 | ExchangeHostname                        | Exchange server hostname that the script will connect to. | Required² |
 ||||

-¹ The Auto-Expanding archive is verified because move-mailbox of auxiliar Auto-Expanding archive mailbox is not supported, you can see the [official article for more details](https://docs.microsoft.com/en-us/microsoft-365/enterprise/cross-tenant-mailbox-migration?view=o365-worldwide#known-issues).
+¹ *The Auto-Expanding archive is verified because move-mailbox of auxiliar Auto-Expanding archive mailbox is not supported, you can see the [official article for more details](https://docs.microsoft.com/en-us/microsoft-365/enterprise/cross-tenant-mailbox-migration?view=o365-worldwide#known-issues).
 The script will dump all mailboxes that have auxiliar Auto-Expanding archive mailbox to a TXT file.
-Be aware that this check might increase the script duration.
+Be aware that this check might increase the script duration.*

-² *Required only if `-LocalMachineIsNotExchange` is used.*
+² *Required only if `-LocalMachineIsNotExchange` is being used.*

 Example: Running from a non-Exchange Server